keyancummins/BIOL3070-Cummins/RMarkdown-Group-Project.md

 ``` r
 # This code was edited by prompts I gave to ChatGTP
 ```

+# STUDY QUESTION and HYPOTHESIS

+## Questions

+Does air quality effect the prevalence of asthma per state?

+## Hypothesis

+The states with the highest amounts of poor air quality days will also have higher prevalence of asthma.

+## Prediction

+California will have the highest prevelance of asthma because of its high amounts of poor air quality days.

+# METHODS

+Data Source and Sample SizeThe study utilized publicly available data from the United States Environmental Protection Agency (EPA) on two key variables for all 50 U.S. states (sample size n=50)

+Poor Air Quality Days (Predictor/Independent Variable): The proportion of days with an Air Quality Index (AQI) value above 50, indicating an unhealthy level of air quality for sensitive groups or the general population.

+Adult Asthma Prevalence (Response/Dependent Variable): The percentage of adults (aged 18+) who currently have asthma.

+## Statistical Methods

+1. Normality Assessment To ensure the validity of the statistical approach for parametric tests like Pearson correlation and simple linear regression, the distribution of both the Poor Air Quality Days and Asthma Prevalence variables was assessed using histograms (with density curves) and the formal Shapiro-Wilk test.
+The null hypothesis for the Shapiro-Wilk test is that the data is normally distributed (alpha = 0.05).

+2. Simple Linear Regression Simple Linear Regression was used to model the relationship between the predictor (Poor Air Quality Days) and the response (Asthma Rate).
+The analysis yielded the regression equation, the R-squared (R^2) value (Coefficient of Determination), and the regression p-value to determine the overall fit and significance of the model.

+3. Pearson Correlation A Pearson correlation test was performed to formally test the null hypothesis that there is no linear relationship between the two variables.
+This analysis produced the Pearson correlation coefficient , a measure of the strength and direction of the linear relationship, along with a 95% confidence interval and a p-value for statistical significance.

+# RESULTS

+## 1st Analysis (Normality Assessment)

+The Shapiro-Wilk tests for normality, presented in Table 1, indicated that both variables could be considered normally distributed at the alpha = 0.05 significance level, thus meeting the assumptions for the planned parametric tests.

 ``` r
 # Set up side-by-side plots